World of A Song of Ice and Fire: The Eyrie

 The Eyrie is made of pale stone and primarily decorated with the blue and white colors of House Arryn.
 Elegant details provide warmth and comfort through plentiful fireplaces, carpets, and luxurious fabrics.
 Many of the chambers have been described to be warm and comfortable, with magnificent views of the Vale, the Mountains of the Moon, or the waterfall.
 The Maiden's Tower is the easternmost of the seven slender towers, so all the Vale can be seen from its windows and balconies.
 The apartments of the Lady of the Eyrie open over a small garden planted with blue flowers and ringed by white towers, containing grass and scattered statuary, with the central statue of a weeping woman believed to be Alyssa Arryn, around low, flowering shrubs.
 The lord's chambers have doors of solid oak, and plush velvet curtains covering windows of small rhomboid panes of glass.
 The High Hall has a blue silk carpet leading to the carved weirwood thrones of the Lord and Lady Arryn.
 The floors and walls are of milk-white marble veined with blue.
 Daylight enters down through high narrow arched windows along the eastern wall, and there are some fifty high iron sconces where torches may be lit.

 The Eyrie was held by Lord Jon Arryn, who fostered Ned Stark and Robert Baratheon prior to Robert's Rebellion (also known as the War of the Usurper).
 After the war, Lord Arryn served as King Robert I Baratheon's Hand of the King (prime minister).
-After Lord Arryn was assassinated, his wife, Lady Lysa Arryn, took her sickly child, Robin, and fled to the Eyrie.
+After Lord Arryn was assassinated, his wife, Lady Lysa Arryn, took her sickly child, Robert, and fled to the Eyrie.
 Lysa refused to align herself with any of the claimants during the War of the Five Kings, but eventually pretends to a possible alliance with House Lannister after Lord Petyr Baelish agrees to marry her.
 Later Baelish kills Lysa after she attempts to murder her niece, Sansa Stark.
 As of Feast for Crows, Baelish rules in the Eyrie as the Lord Protector and Regent for the sickly, epileptic Lord Robert "Robin" Arryn, and plans for Sansa to marry Harold Harding, who will become heir to the Eyrie and the Vale in the event of young Robin Arryn's death.